- This event has passed.

 College Planning Through 529 Plans- October 2, 2020

 October 2, 2020 @ 12:00 pm - 1:00 pm

 There have been a lot of changes to college savings and 529 plans due to the COVID-19 CARES Act and the SECURE Act that was passed in late 2019.
 Thanks to the CARES Act, payments are temporarily suspended for federal student loan borrowers with direct loans or parent PLUS loans.
 Under the Secure Act, approved in December, up to $10,000 can be used to repay student loans, and the law also allows 529 funds to be used for apprenticeships.

-On October 2, 2020, our South Carolina State Treasurer, Curtis M. Loftis, Jr. will address changes to 529 Plans.
-He will also talk about ways parents and grandparents can maximize their savings potential while decreasing their taxes through contributions to the SC Future Scholar program.
+On October 2, 2020, South Carolina State Treasurer, Curtis M. Loftis, Jr. addressed changes to 529 Plans.
+He also talked about ways parents and grandparents can maximize their savings potential while decreasing their taxes through contributions to the SC Future Scholar program.

 Bio- Curtis M. Loftis, Jr.